cloudstax/firecamp/catalog/mongodb/README.md

 The OpenManage MongoDB container is based on Debian.
 The data volume will be mounted to the /data directory inside container.
-The MongoDB data will be stored at the /data/db directory.
-And the config files are at the /data/conf directory.
+The MongoDB data will be stored at the /data/db directory, and the config files are at the /data/conf directory.

 **Security**